Yadir Drake

-Yadir Drake Dominguez (born April 12, 1990) is a Cuban professional baseball outfielder for the Leones de Yucatán of the Mexican League.
+Yadir Drake Dominguez (born April 12, 1990) is a Cuban professional baseball outfielder for the Algodoneros de Unión Laguna of the Mexican League.
 He has previously played in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters.

 Career

 Amateur career

 Drake played for the Matanzas team in the Cuban National Series.

 He defected to Mexico in 2011.
 He then played with a couple of semi-professional minor league teams in Mexico before participating in a workout for Major League Baseball scouts in August 2014.

 Los Angeles Dodgers

 On August 25, 2014, Drake was signed as an international free agent by the Los Angeles Dodgers.
 He hit .310 in seven games for the Single–A Great Lakes Loons of the Midwest League at the start of the 2015 season, and was promptly promoted to the High–A Rancho Cucamonga Quakes of the California League.
 After another seven games for the Quakes (where hit .407) Drake was again quickly promoted, this time to the Double–A Tulsa Drillers of the Texas League.
 In 106 games for Tulsa, he hit .269.
 After the season, he was selected to the roster for the Mexico national baseball team at the 2015 WBSC Premier12.

 Drake returned to Tulsa to start the 2016 season.
 He hit only .109 in 19 games and was released on May 27, 2016.